How to Stay Consistent With Your Weight Loss GoalsPosted: July 27, 2021

-You can plan at any time in the week that best fits your busy life.
+You can plan at any time in the week that best fits your lifestyle.

-Waiting on motivation to lose weight and stick with your healthy eating habits can quickly turn into excuses.
+Relying on motivation to lose weight and stay consistent with your healthy eating habits can quickly turn into excuse-making.

 I talk about this all the time on my Instagram stories.

 It’s not that you don’t have the time or resources to stick to your weight loss goals.
 How do I know that?
-Because when you were motivated, you had those things.
+Because when you WERE motivated, you found the time and resources to show up and do those things.

 But the secret to weight loss, improved health and literally every other goal you have is staying focused and consistent no matter what.

 Learn to adapt to the struggles and obstacles